Skip to main content

 Australia integrates climate and disaster resilience through its bilateral development assistance to Nauru across all areas of programming, including in the infrastructure, health, governance and education sectors.

-- The Australia – Nauru Economic Governance Program recognises the need for Nauru to access climate financing to meet its climate adaptation requirements.
-Building evidence of strong audit, robust public financial management systems and processes will improve Nauru’s access to multilateral climate change funds.
+• The Nauru-Australia Partnership on Economic Governance recognises the need for Nauru to access climate financing to meet its climate adaptation requirements.
+Building evidence of strong audit, robust public financial management systems and processes will improve Nauru's access to multilateral climate change funds.
 The program is working with existing development partners to establish climate financing strategies, integrating climate finance into the budget process, supporting coordination and developing a pipeline of viable projects.

-- Australia – Nauru ten year Health Program “RANA Tsimorum” goal is to enable the Nauruan health system to better respond to health threats and to meet the heath needs of the people of Nauru by providing effective, accessible and inclusive quality health services.
-The program will integrate climate change across its outcomes to strengthen Nauru’s health systems ability to respond to climate change challenges.
+• Australia's new Health Program "Rana Tsimorumh" with Nauru is enabling the Nauruan health system to better respond to health threats and to meet the heath needs of the people of Nauru by providing effective, accessible and inclusive quality health services.
+The program will integrate climate change across its outcomes to strengthen Nauru's health systems ability to respond to climate change challenges.
 A climate risk analysis will identify issues and any likely health impacts and targeted activities that will specifically address climate risk to health outcomes.

-- Australia is ensuring the rehabilitation works in the Nauru Airport Rehabilitation Project will withstand the impacts of climate change and disasters and last the intended design lifespan (20 years) of the runway.
-It will also ensure Nauru remains open for business and safely connected to the outside world for essential food, medical and food supplies regardless of future changes in climate and weather conditions.
+• Australia is ensuring the rehabilitation works in the Nauru Airport Rehabilitation Project will withstand the impacts of climate change and disasters and last the intended design lifespan (20 years) of the runway.
+It will also ensure Nauru remains open for business and safely connected to the outside world for essential food and medical supplies regardless of future changes in climate and weather conditions.

 Regional and global programs